mojitoj/pauldron-archive/pauldron-clients/README.md

 ```

 ### HTTP Client
-This is a wrapper around the `request` library which enables a client to communicate with a resource server protected by Pauldron with minimal effort.
-The client needs to provide the required information to obtain authrorization, i.e. the requested scopes, a JWT claims token, the URL for the OAuth2 authorization endpoint, and the suitable API key for communicating with the this authorization endpoint.
-Note that this client is currently implemented only for the OAuth2 interface.
-The client wrapper will request a fresh OAuth2 Token and includes it in the request to the resource server, if a a Token is not provided or in case it has expired.
+This client is a simulation of the (now-deprecated) `request-promise` library that enables a client to communicate with a resource server protected by Pauldron, with minimal effort.
+The client has to provide the following information to obtain authorization in a JSON structure similar to that of the `request-promise` library:
+- requested scopes (`requestedScopes`),
+- a JWT claims token (`claimsToken`),
+- the URL for the OAuth2 authorization endpoint (`authEndpointUrl`),
+- a suitable API key for communicating with the above authorization endpoint (`authApiKey`)

+Note that this client is currently implemented only for the OAuth2 interface of Pauldron.

+If an authorization token is not provided (or in case it has expired), the client requests a fresh OAuth2 Token and includes it in the request to the resource server.
 It, then, returns the Token and the response from the resource server.
-Here is an example:
+The following is an example:

 ```javascript
 const PauldronClient = require("pauldron-client");